kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Detect Concealed Door</summary>
     Enables a character to notice the telltale signs of a concealed door, then pinpoint its precise location.
 Concealed doors may be screened by trees, the shape of the terrain; they may be small and difficult to see; or located down a hole that passes unnoticed.
 Inside a house, they may be hidden by a curtain or covered by a rug.
 It is harder, however, to conceal evidence of traffic in and out of a concealed door.
 Footprints, a set of branches bent back in a particular way, loose rocks at the edge of a well, even the manner in which the corner of a curtain or rug may appear frayed or not quite straight.
 Additionally, there may be very slight tracks, or places where the floor or ground has been worn smooth, that will give the presence of a concealed door away.
-To detect such signs, make a Wisdom (Burglary) check, with Expertise.
+To detect such signs, make a Wisdom (Burglary) check, with <b>Expertise</b>.
     <br/><br/>
     If there is a concealed door and the character has seen signs, or has another reason to believe there is one, it will be found given enough time.
 Indoors, this will require merely 2-5 rounds.
 Outdoors, this will take longer — a total of 5-20 rounds.
   </details>

   <details>
     <summary>Lockpicking</summary>
     You master the art of opening locks or circumventing security precautions of various designs using a set of lockpicks.
-You can additionally pick locks with improvised tools, but have Expertise on checks using proper lockpicking tools.
+You can additionally pick locks with improvised tools, but have <b>Expertise</b> on checks using proper lockpicking tools.
   </details>

   <details>